Rumination vs Reflection: How to Tell the Difference and Stop Overthinking

 Rumination increases likelihood of developing anxiety or depression

-A study conducted in 2013 by the University of Liverpool found that traumatic life events are the biggest cause of anxiety and depression, but how a person thinks about these events determines the level of stress they experience.
+A study conducted in 2013 by the University of Liverpool found that traumatic life events are the biggest cause of anxiety and depression — but how a person thinks about these events determines the level of stress they experience.

-Overall, the results found that rumination is one of the two key thinking patterns or psychological processes that lead to anxiety and depression.
-The good news about this is that it’s possible to change your thinking pattern.
-The first step in making the change is developing an awareness that you’re ruminating, because you can’t change what you’re not aware of.
+The good news: it's possible to change your thinking pattern.
+The first step is developing awareness that you're ruminating — because you can't change what you're not aware of.

 How can you tell when reflection turns into rumination?